goci-io/goci-community/hosting/applications/not-ready/remains-pending.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Application not Ready - "Failed Scheduling"
+Application not Ready - Remains Pending
 ================================

 When an Application does not even chage into "Provisioning" State you have to contact our Support right now at `support@goci.io mailto:support@goci.io`_.